-- PART A THE PREAMBLE, contains an explanation of the purpose and basis for the amendment, as well as the lands affected, but does not constitute part of this amendment. - PART B THE AMENDMENT, consisting of the following text and schedule constitutes Amendment No. 29 to the Municipality of Mississippi Mills' Community Official Plan (COP). - PART C THE APPENDICES, which are listed or attached hereto, do not constitute a part of this amendment.
-These appendices include the public involvement associated with this amendment.
+PART A - THE PREAMBLE, contains an explanation of the purpose and basis for the amendment, as well as the lands affected, but does not constitute part of this amendment.

+PART B - THE AMENDMENT, consisting of the following text and schedule constitutes Amendment No. 29 to the Municipality of Mississippi Mills' Community Official Plan (COP).

+PART C - THE APPENDICES, which are listed or attached hereto, do not constitute a part of this amendment.
+These appendices include the LEAR methodology and OPA 29 Documents and Additional Resources.